Alex Verdugo Player Props: Red Sox vs. Royals

 Alex Verdugo At The Plate

-- Among qualified hitters in baseball, he ranks 35th in batting average, 42nd in on-base percentage, and 81st in slugging.
+- Among qualified hitters, he ranks 38th in batting average, while his on-base percentage ranks 45th and he is 82nd in slugging.

+- Verdugo has picked up a hit in 67 of 98 games this year, with multiple hits 31 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.